Hi there.

 | Lucebox DFlash HTTP | scripts/server.py + test_dflash + TQ3_0 KV | 88.5 🏆 |

-Lucebox is the new champion on Olares One, beating vLLM Turbo by 0.5 t/s.
-Not a blowout, but it’s the first time a llama.cpp-based path on consumer mobile Blackwell beats the vLLM custom path.
+Lucebox is the new champion on Olares One.
+Not a blowout — 0.5 t/s is within noise.
+But it’s the first time a llama.cpp-based path on consumer mobile Blackwell beats the vLLM custom path.
 And that’s with the mismatched 3.5 drafter, which has middling acceptance.
 Lucebox PR #94 from May 4 reports 106 t/s on RTX 4090 (Ada sm_89) with the matched 3.6 draft + SWA support.
-Extrapolated to Blackwell sm_120, that suggests 100+ t/s as soon as we rebuild against PR #94 once merged.
+If that extrapolates linearly to Blackwell sm_120, we should hit 100+ t/s estimated as soon as we rebuild against PR #94 once merged.

 Lesson from this episode

 The saga had a natural cliffhanger at episode 7: “PR filed, let’s wait”.
-With a bit of aggression (compile your own libvgpu.so instead of waiting upstream), you turn “wait” into “it works”.
-Three workarounds later.
-None of them is particularly clean:
+With a bit of aggression — compile your own libvgpu.so instead of waiting on upstream — you turn “let’s wait” into “it works”.
+None of the three workarounds is particularly clean:

 - Node-wide hot-swap: risk that the HAMi DaemonSet rewrites my master file at the next Olares update